eaiman-shoshi/phonegap-paypal-plugin/README.md

 A simple paypal phonegap plugin only for android and ios.

 For any questions or information check out: http://www.technextit.com

     Developer: Eaiman Shoshi
-    Developer contact info:
     Email: coolshoshi.cse@gmail.com

 Feel free to use it in your project.
 And let me know about any issue about this plugin.